reaper47/recipya/README.md

 the database will index them.

 The folder can be placed anywhere.
 Each recipe is a JSON-formatted file that follows the [recipe schema](https://schema.org/Recipe) standard.
 Not all fields are currently supported.
-Refer to the[Feedback](#feedback) if you require a field from the schema.
+Refer to the [Feedback](#feedback) if you require a field from the schema.

 If you use Nextcloud Cookbook, then all is needed is to point to the folder where Cookbook stores the recipes.

 #### No Recipes Right Now?

 No problem!
-Download this [sample](https://cloud.musicavis.ca/index.php/s/jiWRLkJKm359pX3).
+Download this [sample](https://cloud.musicavis.ca/index.php/s/LfiiemNmCw9zKEd).

 ### Docker